Axiomatic Choice: Model

-Consider for example the difference between the following two axioms: ``The rule must be Pareto-efficient" and ``The outcome must be Pareto-optimal."
-Many rules may select Pareto-efficient outcomes for some profiles, but not all, so when these axioms are used to evaluate decisions they can arrive at different results.
-However, when used to make decisions, both axioms enforce a Pareto-optimal outcome for every profile.
-Our paradox will examine the case where the opposite occurs -- where making a decision using an axiom leads to a decision that violates the same axiom upon evaluation.
+As a concrete example, consider the difference between ``The rule must be Pareto-efficient" and ``The outcome must be Pareto-optimal."
+When these axioms are used to evaluate a decision they can arrive at different results, because rules may select Pareto-efficient outcomes for some but not all profiles.
+But when used to make decisions, both axioms enforce a Pareto-optimal outcome for every profile.